-I have noticed more than one instance of folks stealing rips, photos and even whole write-ups from this blog without saying anything.
-I do not mind at all if you want to repost one of my rips on your own blog, and in fact encourage it.
-But I find it very disrespectful and annoying when people take credit for work that simply was not theirs, when people pawn off my own time and energy as being theirs.
+I have noticed folks stealing rips, photos, and even whole write-ups from this blog without saying anything.
+I don't mind if you want to repost one of my rips on your own blog and I encourage it.
+But it's annoying when people take credit for work that wasn't theirs.

-So, if you have already or intend to repost anything you find here, please have the courtesy to let others know where you got it from.
-I know that this is no longer an active blog, but I am still active in the "blogosphere," still buy and research records, and I see what is going on.
+If you repost anything you find here, please let others know where you got it from.
+This is no longer an active blog, but I am still active in the "blogosphere.

-With that said, I am flattered that people still find this place and discover music that turns their eardrums on.
+With that said, I am happy that people still find this place and discover music here.
 Thank you.

 Tuesday, July 12, 2011

 Featured on Elementary Revolt's Blogosphere of the Week!

 It's July, it's been cold and dreary all day, plans upon plans have been foiled, and I haven't updated for a bit.
 Starting now, reader, you will no longer associate Hawaii with happy isolation.